-In 2008, Davis County had one case of active tuberculosis.
+In 2009, Davis County had 3 cases of active tuberculosis.
 Currently, Utah is considered a low-incidence state.

 Davis County sees very few active TB cases each year.
 Of those who are diagnosed with active disease, most are foreign-born.
-Over the past 7 years, Davis County has had 13 active cases.
-All but one of those 13 cases were foreign-born.
-The 2008 TB case for Davis County was pulmonary TB.
+Over the past 8 years, Davis County has had 16 active cases.
+All but two of those 16 cases were foreign-born.
+Two of the 2009 TB cases for Davis County were pulmonary.
+One case was extrapulmonary.